 Look, it’s not you.
 It’s me.
 Something’s just not clicking right now, and trying to get that spark back is so tiring and too much effort.

 I thought spending a few months apart, earlier this year, putting some distance between us might give me a healthier perspective.
+Absence making the heart grow fonder and all that.
+Things wouldn’t look so dim and depressing with the long winter gone.

 Summer’s only exacerbated the troubles, however.
 Made me more lethargic during the times when I wasn’t just full on angry.
 Angrily lethargic.
 That’s no way to live.